 Feel the Bern, but Remember the Titans

-Bill Yoast tries to assuage his incensed young daughter, but she storms off with a scowl; though not before giving a swift kick to the shin of the well-dressed athletic director tasked with delivering the news.
+Bill Yoast, her daddy, the now-former head coach, tries to assuage his incensed young daughter, but she still ends up storming off with a scowl; though not before giving a swift kick to the shin of the well-dressed athletic director tasked with delivering the incensing news.

-When Yoast’s players get word their football coach is to be replaced by a black man named Herman Boone – who himself boasts five state championships and a 99–8 record – they share their own dissatisfaction…
+When Yoast’s players get word their football coach is to be replaced by some black guy named Herman Boone, they share their own dissatisfaction…

 “Coach, he stole your job!
 I’m not playing for him,” asserts Gerry Bertier, the team captain.
 “I started a petition, and I’m sitting this season out!”